 This is a region that thoroughly deserves the superlatives.
 Home to the earth’s largest rainforest, highest waterfall and longest mountain range, the scale of the place is hard to get to grips with.

-There is certainly something here for everyone, from beach bum to botanist and everything in between.
-Whether you choose to explore one country in depth or hop between the continent’s highlights, you can expect to be wowed at every turn.
-There are places in South America that are famously and justly popular, yet there are also areas untouched by modern man.
+There is certainly something in Latin America for everyone, from beach bum to botanist and everything in between.
+Whether you choose to explore one country in depth or hop between the continent’s highlights, you can expect to be wowed at every turn with its cultural and historical gems.
+There are places to visit in South America that are famously and justly popular, yet there are also areas untouched by modern man.
 The essence of South America is hard to pin down, where will you find it?
 Perhaps it will be at a chaotic market or in the hypnotic beat and colour of the Carnaval; at the end of another incredible meal or in the depths of the steamy rainforest; maybe in the relics of an ancient civilisation or the faded elegance of a colonial street; could it be the awesome sight of the blue Patagonian ice or the dazzling white of the Bolivian salt plain?
 The only way to find out is to go and see for yourself.
+Below, you'll see a selection of some of the many highlights of things to do in South America.

 Zona Cafetera (Colombia)

 Spend a few days based on a coffee plantation in the hills of the Tierra Paisa learning about coffee production and soaking up the verdant views.
-Great hiking routes weave in and around the Zona Cafetera, taking in scenic highlights such as Salento and the Valle de Cócora.
+Great hiking routes weave in and around this coffee region in Colombia, taking in scenic highlights such as Salento and the Valle de Cócora.

 The Amazon Jungle (Peru, Brazil, Ecuador, Colombia)